boomcamp/cypress/README.md

 2. **Automation Testing** = means using an `automation tool` to execute your test case suite example of this is using `automation softwares`.

 ### Automation testing with cypress
-1. Why is test automation important in software development = TODO
+1. Why is test automation important in software development = can increase the depth and scope of tests to help improve software quality, test automation `can easily execute thousands of different complex test cases` during every test run providing coverage that is impossible with manual tests

-2. What is selenium =
+2. What is selenium = Selenium is a library but requires a `unit testing framework` or a runner plus an assertions library to build out its capabilities.

+e.g : WebDriver.io,Istanbul,Karma ,Robot Framework ,Nightwatch.JS ,Jest ,Jasmine ,Cucumber ,Lettuce ,Protractor ,Mocha ,Tape

-3. What is Cypress = is a JavaScript-based end-to-end testing framework that doesn't use selenium at all.
+3. What is Cypress = is a JavaScript-based end-to-end testing framework that `doesn't use selenium` at all.

-4. Cypress vs Selenium = TODO
+4. Cypress vs Selenium = Selenium requires testing framework while Cypress can run without a testing framework.

 ### Cypress Installation